← interfacing

 I. What this is

 A laboratory for interface design phenomena.
-Thirty-six principles you can violate in real time, thirty deviations the renato.design suite commits on purpose, seventy-seven concordance entries, a hundred and thirty-three help cards.
+Thirty-nine principles you can violate in real time, thirty-one deviations the renato.design suite commits on purpose, seventeen dark patterns catalogued (fifteen plus two research-documented anti-patterns), ninety-four concordance entries, a hundred and forty-two help cards.
 The native app is the instrument.
 This is the reading room.

 II.
 Why the web edition